 Willistown Conservation Trust's mission is to: "preserve and manage the open land, rural character, scenic, recreational, historic, agricultural and natural resources of the Willistown area and nearby communities, and to share these unique resources with people of all ages and backgrounds to inspire, educate and develop a lifelong commitment to the land and the natural world.“

-Land conservation efforts have been underway in the Willistown area for nearly 40 years.
+Land conservation efforts have been underway in the Willistown area for over 40 years.
 The initial organization, formed in 1979, was known as the Willistown Area Conservation Program and was a satellite program of the Brandywine Conservancy.

 With the encouragement of the community and key local conservation leaders, the Willistown Conservation Trust became an independent, community based land trust in 1996 with a committed and active Board of Trustees.
 Bonnie Van Alen, who was instrumental in the Brandywine Conservancy program, founded the organization with Alice Hausmann and Kathy McCoy.